ionathanch/ionathanch.github.io/_posts/2021-08-04-sized-types.md

 * An inductive with an "infinite" size is really one with _some_ size, so maybe we can replace it with existential size quantification
 * This works for simple inductive types, but not for general inductive types, unless:
-  * We complicate the size algebra by adding an operator to find a "limit" size; or
+  * We add a noncomputing form of the axiom of choice, which would break canonicity; or
-  * We add an axiom to avoid needing to compute exact sizes
+  * We add a limit operator for sizes, which likely breaks decidability of size orders, and causes problems to do with the universe level of sizes
-* Having a consistent, useable dependent sized type system is still an open problem
+* Having a consistent, reasonable, and useable sized dependent type system is still an open problem